seewoo5/seewoo5.github.io/research.md

 **In Preparation**

-- On extremal quasimodular forms of higher levels
 - (with K. Lee) Machines Learn Number Fields, But How?
 The Case of Galois Groups
+- Shanks bias in function fields
+- (with G. Bates, R. Jesubalan, J. Lu, H. Shim) Powerful Fibonacci polynomials over finite fields
+- (with G. Bates, R. Jesubalan, J. Lu, H. Shim) On ties in function field prime race
 - (with F. Hosseinijafari, J. Getz, A. slipper, H. Yao, B. Hu, A. Terradillos, M.-H. Tomé, G. Xi, A. Zhao) Schwartz spaces for reductive monoids and modulation groups
+- On extremal quasimodular forms of higher levels
 - (with H. Hong) TBD

 **Miscellaneous**